joshhornby/joshhornby.github.io/_posts/2026-01-06-real-time-ai-voice-conversations.md

 First, log everything.
 When voice conversations go wrong, reproducing the issue is nearly impossible.
 You can't replay a phone call the way you can replay an HTTP request.
 Log timestamps, message content, and state flags for every event.
 I covered [how to set up AI tracing with Sentry](/sentry-ai-tracing-laravel) in a previous post.

 Second, assume bad input.
 Users on mobile with spotty signal will have packets arrive out of order, duplicated, or not at all.
-Your state machine needs to handle rubbish gracefully.
+Your code needs to handle rubbish gracefully.
 Assume every message might arrive at the worst possible moment.

 Third, treat latency as a hard constraint.
 Users tolerate about 300ms of silence before they think something broke.
 This shapes every decision.
 Profile aggressively.